EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### App log files

-When an app job runs, a log file is created within the job-specific job context directory in an app-specific directory under your `ondemand` directory.
+When an app job runs, a log file is created within the project directory (for jobs created by the [Project Manager](apps/project-manager.md)) or job context directory for the job (for jobs created by interactive apps).
 This log file includes information from the app itself plus logs captured from any scripts, services, containers, or other processes spawned by the app as these run.

 It can be useful to check the log file when debugging.